-Aiden Condron has been a professional actor, director and teacher for over eighteen years.
+Aiden Condron has been a professional actor, director and teacher for over twenty years.
 He trained with Royal Central School of Speech & Drama (MA Actor Training & Coaching), Guildhall School of Music and Drama and at The Conservatory of Music and Drama (Dublin) where he was two-time recipient of The Brendan Smith Award for achievements in acting.

 As an actor Aiden has worked extensively in Ireland and abroad.
 He has received much critical acclaim for performances such as Clov in Samuel Beckett’s Endgame performed in Los Angeles, Angelo in Shakespeare’s Measure for Measure, and Sordido in Women Beware Women by the world-renowned Howard Barker; a performance that received special commendation from the writer.
 In 2000 Aiden was nominated Best Supporting Actor at the Irish Times/E.S.B.
 Theatre Awards for his portrayal of Marc Antony in Julius Caesar.
 Other recent theatre credits include Mansfield Park for Rattlebag Theatre, Of Mice and Men at The New Theatre directed by Obie Award winning director Tim Mc Donnell and King Lear directed by Alan Stanford for Second Age Theatre Company, a U.K. and nationwide tour of the hugely successful Alone It Stands, written and directed by Irish Times/E.S.B.
 Theatre Award winner John Breen.
 Film and television credits include Fair City (Civil Action Special), The Big Bow and On Home Ground (R.T.E.), Saving Private Ryan (Dreamworks), Writer’s Fantasy (Ton Productions), Dead of Night (Grove Films) and Love Eternal (Fastnet Films).